vgl-iisc/pyParaOcean/Documentation/README.md

   - pyParaOcean is a set of filters built on top of Paraview to leverage its parallel computation capability.
   - To add pyParaOcean filters:
     - Tools -> Manage Plugins -> Load New -> pyParaOcean.py
+    - Macros -> Import new macro... -> macro_file.py from macros folder
     - Afterwards, filters will be available from: Filters -> pyParaOcean Filters